 Thanks for coming back for another round of my Natural Remedies Blog Series!
 If you’re just tuning into this blog series, I’m discussing how to treat various hormonal conditions naturally.
 While there are situations and circumstances where medical therapies are necessary, I truly believe that natural remedies are foundational, and should always go hand in hand with medicinal therapies!

-You can catch up on the first three parts of the series below:
+You can read the parts of the series below:

 Progesterone is a female sex hormone produced mainly in the ovaries following ovulation each month.
 It’s a crucial part of the menstrual cycle and maintenance of pregnancy.

 Progesterone is responsible for:

 Low progesterone can cause a variety of symptoms, some obvious and some subtle.
 Many of the symptoms of low progesterone coincide with symptoms of other health issues, so be aware that just because you may have some of these, it doesn’t always mean your progesterone levels are low, but of course it’s worth looking into.

 Irregular Cycles: this could mean that your cycles are longer or shorter than normal, come sporadically, or you don’t have a period at all.